 Revenue from MobiKEY application software subscription-based services, and DEFIMNET platform and other appliance licensing or maintenance is recognized rateably over the term of the contract on a daily basis when the service is provided.

-In instances where the Company bills the customer prior to performing the service, the prepayment amount is recorded as contract liability.
+In instances where the Company bills the customer prior to performing the service in all aspects of its business, the prepayment amount is recorded as contract liability.